 Some time ago I received a newsletter from my mentor Dr. Claudia Welch and was inspired by her article about getting to neutral.
 Not getting ahead, not expanding into our full potential, but just getting to neutral.

-It's so common to short-change ourselves when it comes to self-care--meditation, plenty of sleep, good quality food, exercise-- yet without proper care, our bodies break down too soon, and our heart and spirit can lose their zest for life.
+It's so common to short-change ourselves when it comes to self-care--meditation, plenty of sleep, good quality food, exercise-- yet without proper care, our bodies break down too soon.

 Many of us grow up without ever learning how to take good care of ourselves.
 We may only understand diet as something connected to staying slim, or that exercise is good for us, but never really learn how to inhabit our body, and move it in ways that feel good.
 Spiritual self-care may have been at a church we didn't really connect to, and if we haven't learned to tame our minds, we will suffer at that level.